-Creative Learning Assistant, Adam Laughton shares a review of the first ever virtual West of England Youth Orchestra course, on Friday 17th April
+Creative Learning and Community Engagement Coordinator, Adam Laughton shares a review of the first ever virtual West of England Youth Orchestra course, on Friday 17th April

 Since I’ve joined the Creative Learning team, I’ve learnt that WMC is at its best when its full to bursting with musicians and audiences, keen to experience the joys of live music.
 Our triennial West of England Youth Orchestra courses are a prime example of this – for each of the week-long courses, the Centre swells with symphonic music and the sounds of our energetic young performers both inside and outside the practice room.
 These moments are real highlights of the WMC calendar.